jcard0na/jcard0na.github.io/_posts/2016-09-25-Hardware-strategy-in-the-IoT-age.md

 easiest:  WiFi or wired channels provide cheap, high-bandwith pipes to the cloud.

-But what happens with mobile devices?
+What about truly mobile devices?
 The only wide area network that is truly mobile is cellular.
 This highly regulated sector has been able to [extract healthy margins][2] over the years.

-But the irruption of IoT is forcing a change of rules.
-A network that was design for voice has had to adapt rapidly to very different use cases, from bandwidth hogging smartphones to low duty-cycle sensors.
+However, the irruption of IoT is forcing a change of rules.
+A network that was design for voice has had to adapt rapidly to very different use cases, from bandwidth-hogging smartphones to ultra low duty-cycle sensors.
 Services that used to be the monopolized by cellular operators, such as voice messaging or SMS, can now be replaced by much cheaper cloud services.
 And there is no turning back: the new IP-based cellular networks leave little room for proprietary silos.